COLT Second Annual Convention

 Observations About Audience Participation In a Full Conference Room

-So in addition to the picture in mind (a conference in a large chamber room, enabling the sounds and voices of others to cause great feedback, too many computers tapping into a single wi-fi connection, physical attendees asking questions to the speaker mid-sentence, and so forth, I came to some findings and conclusions as to how anyone, not just C.O.L.T., should run a HIRL.
+A conference in a large chamber room, enabling the sounds and voices of others to cause great feedback, too many computers tapping into a single wifi connection, Plus physical attendees asking questions to the speaker mid-sentence, and so forth.
+So I came to some findings and conclusions.

 Finding One – Let the Speaker Finish His Presentation

-Although we did have scheduling misunderstanding due to time zone issues (Eric Enge and Mark Traphagan are on the East Coast Time Zone, & Las Vegas is not) we were able to fill in the gap and have the speakers present out of order, just like experts and other subpoenaed witnesses at a jury trial.
+We did have scheduling misunderstanding due to time zone issues.
+(Eric Enge and Mark Traphagan are on the East Coast Time Zone, Las Vegas is not) But we were able to fill in the gap.
+Actually, we had the speakers present out of order.
+So it was like a court.
+Just like experts and other subpoenaed witnesses at a jury trial.

 Finding Two – Limitations of the Hangouts Require Special Technical Accommodations

-- Finding 2 – Hire Ronnie Bincer First I know this sounds crazy, but Google keeps tweaking the the way Events and Hangouts work.
-It is also more difficult to run an HOA from your Place/Community, as opposed to running it from your real personal user profile.
+- Finding 2 – Hire Ronnie Bincer First I know this sounds crazy, but Google keeps tweaking the way Events and Hangouts work.
+It is also more difficult to run an HOA from your Place/Community.
+This is opposed to running it from your profile.

-- Avoiding Audio Feedback and Delay- If I had spoken with or looked at Bincer’s blog, I would have known that having all the audios on, on all computers within the confines, would have each other computer to cause feedback, and cancel the audio out, or hang with delays, which did happen and made me look dumb (See supra).
-We experience feedback, look dumb, etc.
+- Avoiding Audio Feedback and Delay-.
+If I had spoken with or looked at Bincer’s blog, I would have known that having all the audios on, on all computers within the confines, would cause feedback.
+So we have to cancel the audio out.

-- One Wi-fi Connection Not Enough For Multiple Users in Real Life – I am sure Bincer would have told me that typically, more than a few computers can tap into one wifi connection at a particular location.
+- One wifi Connection Not Enough For Multiple Users in Real Life – I am sure more than a few computers can tap into one wifi connection at a particular location.
 This is due to the video streaming larger video files.
-We quickly determined that next time we should feed the MC’s computer to the large TV monitor for all attendees and have one more computer for the live speaker, and then pass a mic around for attendees to ask questions.
+We quickly determined that next time we should feed the MC’s computer to the large T.V. monitor.
+That way all attendees have one more computer for the live speaker.
+And then they pass a mic around for attendees to ask questions.
 This is one of the limitations of streaming in close quarters for sure.